 - Click on Florida DMVHS (DMV) to find the address of your local DMV office, the phone number to

 call to get a hardship license, set an appointment at your local DMV office, and check the status of your Florida driver's

 - Click on Traffic Schools to find out about the benefits of traffic school, how to go about electing traffic school in the County where you received

 the traffic citation, and links to download available Traffic School Election forms.
 You can even find links to

-enroll in a Florida DHSMV and Court approved online traffic school course with The Emilio School, Inc.
+enroll in Florida DHSMV and Court approved online traffic school courses with The Emilio School, Inc.